-a.
-The aggregate amount of unrealized losses:

-1. Less than 12 Months $

-2. 12 Months or Longer $

-b.
-The aggregate related fair value of securities with unrealized losses:

-1. Less than 12 Months $

-2. 12 Months or Longer $

 (5) Additional information should be included describing the general categories of information that the investor considered in reaching the conclusion that the impairments are not other-than-temporary.

+(6) For bonds captured in SSAP No. 2, SSAP No. 26 and SSAP No. 43, and non-bond debt securities captured in SSAP No. 21—Other Admitted Assets, separately report the proceeds from sales and maturities and the resulting gross realized gains and losses